 21 Beloved, if our heart does not condemn us, we have confidence toward God.

 Unforgiveness will also give the devil an inroad into your life to torment and afflict you with sickness.
-Harbouring resentment or bitterness in your heart against anyone who wrongs you is simply giving the devil a foothold or place in your life (Eph.
+Harboring resentment or bitterness in your heart against anyone who wrongs you simply gives the devil a foothold or place in your life (Eph.
 4:26-27).

-Many believers today are fighting unnecessary spiritual battles after giving the devil a foothold or inroad into their lives and families through unforgiveness or bitterness.
+Today, many believers are fighting unnecessary spiritual battles after giving the devil a foothold or inroad into their lives and families through unforgiveness or bitterness.

 Third, You Profit from forgiving others from your heart:

-You suffer no loss when you forgive; rather, you profit immensely from forgiving others.
+You suffer no loss when you forgive; instead, you profit immensely from forgiving others.
 Forgiveness is like an ointment; it soothes, comforts, and heals the wounds in your heart.

 Lastly, Forgiving those who wrong you is a demonstration of God’s love:

 Forgiving your enemies is Christ-like.
-It is a proof that you are truly a child of God and a true disciple of Christ.
+It is proof that you are indeed a child of God and a true disciple of Christ.
 It is an indication that you are spiritually mature (Luke 23:34, John 13:35).

-When you refuse to forgive those who sin against you, you are walking in hatred, thereby walking in darkness and abiding in death.
+When you refuse to forgive those who sin against you, you are walking in hatred and thereby walking in darkness and abiding in death.

-11 But he who hates his brother is in darkness and walks in darkness, and does not know where he is going, because the darkness has blinded his eyes.
-(NKJV).
+11 But he who hates his brother is in darkness and walks in darkness, and does not know where he is going because the darkness has blinded his eyes.

-Beloved, if you are truly born again through faith in Christ Jesus, you have become a partaker of God’s nature.
+If you are genuinely born again through faith in Christ Jesus, Beloved, you have become a partaker of God’s nature.
 God’s kind of love has been poured out into your heart by the Holy Spirit at regeneration (Rom.
 5:5).

 Therefore, you can express or demonstrate God’s love to others by forgiving them freely and wholeheartedly as God has forgiven you.

-Don’t wait for your feelings to get better or change before you exercise your will to forgive as God has commanded you.
+Don’t wait for your feelings to get better or change before exercising your will to forgive as God commanded you.

 Forgiving the person who has wronged or hurt you is releasing a prisoner only to find out that the prisoner is yourself!

 Prayer: My Dear Heavenly Father, thank You for pouring out Your love into my heart at the New Birth.
-Dear Holy Spirit, teach and help me to let this love flow freely to forgive others when they betray, wrong or hurt me, in Jesus’ name.
+Dear Holy Spirit, teach and help me let this love flow freely to forgive others when they betray, wrong, or hurt me, in Jesus’ name.
 Amen.